Friendly, Flexible, & Local Driving School. Easy Scheduling with Online Classes

 Until 18th birthday, may not drive between hours of 11PM – 5AM unless it is for:

-Cell Phones, GPS, etc until 18th birthday, may not use cell phones (even if hands-free) or other mobile electronic devices while driving.
+Cell Phones, GPS, etc until 18th birthday, may not use cell phones (even if hands-free) or other mobile or electronic devices while driving.
 This includes any hand-held computers or other device with a video display.

 The passenger and curfew restrictions do not apply to:

 Please contact the CT.
 DMV for any updated information or view their website at https://portal.ct.gov/DMV/General/Homepage-Boxes/Drivers-License/Drivers-License-and-ID.